-The University of Washington has some housing available on or near campus, but most graduate students live off-campus in apartments or shared-rent houses in one of the neighborhoods listed below.
+The University of Washington has housing available on or near campus; many graduate students live off-campus in apartments or shared-rent houses in one of the neighborhoods listed below.
 As Autumn draws nearer, the number of vacancies will decline significantly, especially by mid-September.

 Most students live off campus in one of the neighborhoods listed below.
 By September, especially mid-month, there is less choice available, although it is still possible to find housing within a reasonable distance from the UW.
 Be sure to check the Metro Bus Trip Planner for bus routes and schedules unless the accommodations are close enough to walk.

 Off Campus Housing Affairs Office (OCHA): The student-run Off Campus Housing Affairs is a valuable resource for students looking for private housing in the Seattle area.
 OCHA’s website includes a searchable database of rental postings, details of Washington State laws for landlords and tenants, and information on Seattle living locations, although this site is currently under construction.
 (Note: The Jackson School has no connection to any external Website listed here and does not endorse or promote any services they may offer.)
 Of particular interest to international students:

 Other Housing Links

 Before checking housing listings, you may want to tour some of the neighborhoods noted on the attached maps.
-Popular areas outside the University District include Wallingford, Fremont, Ballard, Greenlake, Phinney Ridge, Roosevelt and Capitol Hill.
+Popular areas outside the University District include Wallingford, Fremont, Ballard, Greenlake, Phinney Ridge, Roosevelt and Broadway/Capitol Hill.

 Some students, particularly those with families, find housing in Seattle’s outlying areas more affordable.
 Areas you might consider are: Shoreline, Lynnwood and Mountlake Terrace (north); Bothell (north), Kirkland and Redmond (east); and Kent, Federal Way and Renton (south).
 Rates are lower in areas north and south of Seattle and vacancy rates may be higher.
 In those cities to the east, rents tend to be above the Seattle average.
 Commuting from these distances can be time-consuming; it helps if you can avoid rush hour.